glpaparelli/competitive-programming/notes/cp-notes.md

 **Besides the trivial solutions, we introduce a new algorithmic technique.**
 ## 13.1 - Mo's Algorithm
-The Mo’s Algorithm is a powerful and efficient technique for solving a wide variety of range query problems.
+The Mo’s Algorithm is a powerful and efficient technique for **solving a wide variety of range query problems.**
-It becomes particularly **useful for kind of queries where the use of a Segment Tree or similar data structures is not feasible.**
+It becomes particularly **useful for kind of queries where the use of a Segment Tree or similar data structures are not feasible.**
 **This typically occurs when the query is non-associative, meaning that the result of a query on a range cannot be derived by combining the answers of the subranges that cover the original range.**

 Mo’s algorithm typically achieves a time complexity of $O((n+q)\sqrt n)$, where $n$ represents the size of the dataset, and $q$ is the number of queries.